 Succulents do not demand rich in nutrients soil.
 But they demand a fast-draining soil.
-Commercial succulent and cactus soil mix are perfect for these plants.
+Commercial succulent and cactus soil mix (click here to check this soil on Amazon) are perfect for these plants.

 Soil like this comes with organic and inorganic materials that provide succulents drainage and nutrients.